How to Clean Hydrogen Water Bottle How to Clean Hydrogen Water Bottle

 4. Avoid Sharing Bottles: Refrain from sharing your bottle with others, as this can introduce additional bacteria and possibly viruses into the mix.

 5. Use Bottles with Built-In Straws or Spouts: Some bottles come with built-in straws or spouts that minimize or eliminate contact with the mouth.
-This can reduce the amount of saliva that gets back into the bottle.
+This can reduce the amount of saliva that gets back into the bottle

 For Heavy Cleaning Your Hydrogen Water Bottle with the Ocemida Cleaning Solution